bog-dan-ro/cppstd/declarative_c++.md

 Object lambdas are similar to lambdas, with the following differences:

  - explicit `this` type specifier in capture list i.e. `[=, this = Type]`
+ - allow object lambdas to be used as a member function pointer.
  - the object lambda block will behave as a member function, the only difference is that it can access **only** public class members.
  - introduce a new overload-able operator **::** `template <typename ThisType> auto & operator::(void (ThisType::*f)());`